semiversus/python-broqer/docs/introduction.rst

 * variables, states or data structures in an application
 * ...

-*Reactive programming* gives you operators to work on those streams :
+*Reactive programming* gives you operators to work on those streams:

 * filter streams
 * map functions to streams
 * merge streams in various ways
 * process contained data
+* ...

 Why Broqer?
 -----------